awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 1. Run the installer and follow the instructions\.

 This tutorial uses a command line ZIP utility to create a source bundle that you can deploy to Elastic Beanstalk\.
 To use the `zip` command in Windows, you can install `UnxUtils`, a lightweight collection of useful command line utilities like `zip` and `ls`\.
 Alternatively, you can [use Windows Explorer](applications-sourcebundle.md#using-features.deployment.source.gui) or any other ZIP utility to create source bundle archives\.
+Make sure the zip doesn't have any sub folders(inside site.zip) otherwise the deployment would fail by checking for web.config file

 **To install UnxUtils**